jcorozco81/code-quiz/README.md

 ## Description

-The Password Generator Script was created with the purpose of providing the user a way to create a password that meets specific criteria.
-The user will be prompted to choose the password length (8 - 128 characters) and the character types to be included in the password.
-The character types available for the user to choose from are:
+The Code Quiz Webpage was created with the purpose of providing the user a way to test his/her knowledge on JavaScript coding.
+The user will have 60 seconds to answer four  questions.
+After all four questions are answered, the user will be able to see his/her score and saved it to the brwoser local storage.

-* Uppercase Letters
-* Lowercase Letters
-* Numeric characters
-* Special Characters

-The Special Characters included in the application can be found in the following link from the OWASP Foundation.https://www.owasp.org/index.php/Password_special_characters).

-By writing the code for this script, I learned how to write JavaScript code and how to approach and address each of the functional requirements.
-As a note, I was self-learning Java and JavaScript some time ago and I was working on a shuffle deck code.
-I used the code I prepared for that mini project for this script.
+By working on this project, I learned how to use the JavaScript code to modify the html document, change styling and saving data to the local storage.